-range planning begins with Long а community's vision for its future.
-The Vision statement provides а short succinct statement against which all policies and proposals can easily be tested.
+Long range planning begins with a community's vision for its future.
+The Vision provides statement а short succinct statement against which all policies and proposals can easily be tested.
 Kingston 2025's Vision Statement is based on extensive public outreach including: